 From better health to preventive treatment: the surprising benefits of Botox

 Some people call Botox the modern-day aspirin, because it is so well known and popular with a large percentage of the population.
 Dr. Downie, a Botox patient as well as an experienced injector, considers it as necessary as breathing for anyone who wants to look youthful.
-She is known as one of the most skilled Botox doctors in Montclair, NJ, and many new patients come to image Dermatology with a variety of questions.
+She is known as one of the foremost Botox injectors across the country, and many new patients come to image Dermatology with a variety of questions.
 Although the product is quite familiar, its history and variety of uses are lesser known.
 With many surprising health benefits and a tradition of safety, Botox has earned its place as a staple of aesthetic skin care.

 A brief history of Botox

 Within the past couple of decades, Botox has become a household name.
 You might be surprised to learn that the benefits of botulinum toxin were discovered in the 1920s, and the formula was refined by the 1940s.
 Why didn’t we hear of Botox sooner?
 It was a prescription medication used to treat a few types of muscular disorders.
 Although it was a medical breakthrough, the product wasn’t of interest or use to the general population.
 That began to change a few decades later.

 In 1987, an ophthalmologist named Dr. Jean Carruthers (Dr. Downie’s friend) used a botulinum toxin formula to treat a patient’s spasms in the eye area.
 Much to her surprise, the patient requested treatment in her forehead as well, even though it wasn’t spasming at the time.
 When asked why, the patient insisted that previous forehead injections not only stopped muscle spasms, but also made her wrinkles disappear.